anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 2. If any of the properties in that set produced in step one are directly initialized in the body of the initializer **or** have a name identical to an external parameter name for the intitializer remove them from the set.
 If the initializer contains a parameter with an external label matching the name of a property that is eligible for memberwise intialization it must initialize that property directly.

-3. When performing memberwise initialization for a subclass, inspect the call it makes to its superclass initialzier.
+3. When performing memberwise initialization for a subclass, inspect the call it makes to its superclass initialzer.
 Determine the set of *synthesized memberwise initialization parameters* that exist for the superclass initializer that is called.
 These parameters **may** participate in *memberwise initialization parameter forwarding*.
 The set is known as the set of *forwarded memberwise initialization parameters*.

 4. If the subclass initializer provides arguments for any of the parameters identified in step three remove them from the set.
 Because a value is provided for them directly synthesized forwarding is not necessary.